jasenjackson/comp383/README.md

 ## data
 A reference sequence of the HCMV genome is available on this repository (HCMV.fa).
 However, the transcriptome data sets are too large to store on github.
 Instead, this script takes as input 2 SRA IDs from the study (for comparisons) and downloads them from the NCBI database.
 All other files will be generated locally on your computer, in the "OptionB_Jasen_Jackson" folder.

-## overview
-This analysis can be broken down into three main steps:
-1. align the transcriptomes to the reference genome (HCMV.fa), using bowtie and remove anything that does not align.
-2. analyze different expression levels between the provided transcriptomes using TopHat and CuffLinks.
-3. assemble both transcriptomes using spades, and blast that against the non-repeat nucleotide.

 ## arguments
 The main.py script takes 4 arguments: